awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-getting-started.md

    For more information, see [Manage identities in AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-directory-sso.html) in the *AWS Single Sign\-On User Guide*\.
 ![\[The Enable AWS Single Sign-On (SSO) page of the Create portal process.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-enable-sso-console.png)

-1. Choose **Create User** to create the portal administrator user and enable AWS SSO\.
+1. Choose **Create user** to create the portal administrator user and enable AWS SSO\.

    All portal users, including the portal administrator, must sign in with their AWS SSO identity\.
 These credentials are typically not the same credentials that you use to sign in to the AWS Management Console\.